- September 13, 2012

 - 0 Comments

-Hubs and Gateways: Last week we uncovered the Big Five Human Mindsets and showed how current emotions can predict future mindsets.
+Hubs and Gateways: Previously, we uncovered the Big Five Human Mindsets and showed how current emotions can predict future mindsets.
 This week we are going to reveal how and why people transition from mindset to mindset.
 Specifically, key things you will take away from reading this entry will be:

 - Which emotions work as stepping stones towards a happier and more positive state of mind.